 - 6-10 Supersprint/sprint

-- 8-12 Sprint/Olympic/middle distance
+- 8-12 Sprint/Olympic/Middle distance

-- 10-12 HIM/Long distance
+- 10-12 Middle and long distance

 - 10-14 Long distance

-Example: To complete an Olympic distance triathlon in 2 hours, 40 minutes.
+- Perform – Complete an Olympic distance triathlon in 2 hours, 40 minutes.